Pre-order now at the discounted price of £45, saving yourself £10 off the standard price of £55.

-The book distils the combined experience of the Editors, His Honour Judge Edward Hess, Peter Duckworth, and Sally Max, whose aim is to provide a concise, practical handbook that focuses on the most important issues and practice points, covering everything from agreements to variation of settlements.
+Presented in an easy to use A-Z format, with cross-references where required, each entry acts like a practice note on the topic setting out the essential law, key cases and practice points you need to be able to advise on the issue with the minimum of fuss.
+The book distils the combined experience of the Editors whose aim is to provide a concise, practical handbook that focuses on the most important issues and practice points, covering everything from agreements to variation of settlements.

-All this packed into a portable A4 book, updated annually, which makes the Dictionary of Financial Remedies the perfect court companion or trusted library reference.
+All this invaluable guidance is packed into a portable A4 book, updated annually, which makes the Dictionary of Financial Remedies the perfect court companion and trusted library reference.

 Who would find this book useful?